virtual-labs/exp-sql-injection-au/experiment/aim.md

 ### Aim of the experiment
-The primary aim of this exercise is to familiarize students with SQL injection attacks, their consequences, and how to defend against them effectively.
+The primary aim of this exercise is to familiarize students with SQL injection attacks, their consequences.
+Students will learn to recognize vulnerable SQL queries and understand how attackers exploit these weaknesses.